smithy-lang/smithy/docs/source-2.0/aws/aws-core.rst

 The ``docId`` property is a ``string`` value that is used to implement linking between service and SDK documentation for AWS services.

-This value MAY be provided, but if it's missing it will default to the ``sdkId`` value in lower case followed by the service ``version`` property, separated by dashes.
-For the example below the value for this property would default to ``some-value-2018-03-17``.
+This will default to the ``sdkId`` value in lower case followed by the service ``version`` property, separated by dashes.
+For the example below, the value for this property would default to ``some-value-2018-03-17``.

 .. code-block:: smithy